 Today, many brands of satellite communication devices have entered the market, including Bivy Stick, Somewear, ZOLEO, Garmin, SPOT, and more.
 Competition has been good for the consumer, drilling down prices and bringing better, easier-to-use technology.
 The devices come in all shapes and sizes, and with different service plans and prices.
 Here’s a snapshot of what’s out there.

 Mary’s ZOLEO Review

-This summer, I had the opportunity to test ZOLEO while guiding backpacking trips for Andrew Skurka Adventures in the backcountry of Yosemite National Park.
-One of Skurka’s clients also brought a ZOLEO unit on the trip.
+I’ve tested the ZOLEO unit while guiding backpacking trips for Andrew Skurka Adventures in the Brooks Range in Alaska and Yosemite National Park.
+One of my clients have carried a ZOLEO unit on one of my trips.
 We put our ZOLEO devices to the test, sending messages from places without cell service, like Tuolumne Meadows Campground and places far off the trail.

 ZOLEO offered all the features I was used to having on my old Delorme inReach SE and Garmin satellite communication devices.
 ZOLEO connects to the Iridium satellite network and pulls weather from Dark Sky forecasting service, the same systems used by Garmin.

 ZOLEO’s two-way messaging on the unlimited plan was seamless and reliable.
 The battery was well suited for backcountry travel with 200 hours of use available.
 The device was sturdy and small enough to hang on my backpack without being annoying, although I’ll admit I’m an ounce-counter and would like to see the device lose a little bit of weight and size.